 The significant rise in vaping among teens highlights the necessity to stop manufacturers and tobacco companies from targeting teens with bright colors and candy-like flavors.
 While some may find traditional tobacco products intolerable, they may be more likely to try a child-friendly flavor like bubblegum.

 Vaping has even harmed those who are underage.
 The liquid is highly concentrated, and absorbing it into the skin or swallowing it is far more likely to require a visit to the emergency room.
-Poison control centers throughout the U.S. also regularly receive calls for e-cigarette exposure involving children.
+In 2012, nearly 50 children a month under age 6 were reported to poison control hotlines due to incidents involving e-cigarettes.
+In 2015, however, that number rose significantly to 200 children a month.

 Vaping is not a safer alternative for teens than cigarettes.
 If you know someone who is experimenting with any of these products, you must intervene and get the person help.
-Although more study is needed on the long-term effects of vaping, it is clear that the sooner someone stops vaping, the less harm they may cause.
+Not enough information is known about the practice’s long-term effects, but the sooner someone stops, the less harm they may cause.